Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 How Insurance Enrollment Works for Treatment

-The process of getting insured specifically for addiction treatment is faster than most people expect.
-Here's what typically happens:
+The process of getting insured specifically for addiction treatment is faster than most people expect:

 Step 1: Assessment.
 A licensed insurance advisor reviews your current coverage (if any), your state of residence, your income level, and any qualifying life events that might open a Special Enrollment Period.